RBSC/Carnivore2/readme.txt

 --------------------------------------------------------------------------------
-Carnivore2 MultiFunctional Cartridge Readme File Copyright (c) 2017-2020 RBSC
+Carnivore2 MultiFunctional Cartridge version 2.40
+Copyright (c) 2017-2020 RBSC
-Last updated: 21.03.2020
+Last updated: 03.07.2020
 --------------------------------------------------------------------------------

 The user guide and technical documentation have been moved into the PDF files: